May 14, 2022 0 Comment

 Determine What Systems Are Required

 Additionally, implementation of every HR policy is likely to rely extensively on the use of digital technology.
-In fact, digitization as an initiative has been happening in HR processes for some time now.

-However, this crisis has necessitated that such initiatives pick up steam and there is complete digitization of all HR processes.
 So, right from learning and development to team management, digital tools will help to make the processes simpler, effective, and transparent.
-Hence, it is important for HR professionals to prepare themselves for the integration of digital technologies in HR processes.

 4. Increased focus on employee well-being

-Another important responsibility for the HR post-COVID-19 is to ensure physical and mental well-being of all employees.
+Another important responsibility for HR post-COVID-19 is to ensure the physical and mental well-being of all employees.

-The HR will need to make sure that employees working from home do not feel cut-off from the organization.
-They need to ensure that their engagement level is not diminished due to their sense of isolation.
 Also, the HR should focus on the physical well-being of remote employees through online fitness sessions conducted by fitness coaches.

 Bottom-line

 The COVID-19 crisis has changed the way organizations and employees work significantly.
 The post-COVID world for HR professionals is likely to see new challenges.
-This would require fresh thinking, new approaches and significant learning to keep pace with these changes in the workplace.
+This would require fresh thinking, new approaches, and significant learning to keep pace with these changes in the workplace.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)